 |Fall (September)||October 1||January 31|

 |Summer (May)||October 1||December 31|

 There are a limited number of seats available in the Bachelor of Kinesiology degree program.
 Acceptance into the Kinesiology program will be determined through a first-come first-serve basis, assuming entrance requirements are met.
-Applicants must meet the Degree/diploma level English language proficiency requirement.
-For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.
 Applicants who meet the entrance requirements will be admitted in order of their application date.
-This date is set when an application is complete including all required documentation.
-Please refer to the specific entrance requirements outlined above in Option 1 (High school entrance) and Option 2 (University entrance).
+This date is set when an application, all required documentation, and the application fee have been submitted.
+Please refer to the specific entrance requirements outlined above in Option 1 (Secondary school entrance) and Option 2 (University entrance).

 See the Fees and Other Costs section.